j-tseng/matlab-for-beginners/README.md

 The materials here aim to test one's understanding of MATLAB, assuming that the learner has had no prior or limited exposure to programming concepts.
 Ideally, these exercises supplement an ongoing MATLAB course (this may change depending on whether I add lessons myself).
 The following exercises will require the learner to interact with the program, entering arrays, performing calculations, and thinking about how the different pieces fit together to analyze data.

+This set of tutorials was developed for a student coming in twice a week.
+I would provide them with the PDF worksheet on the first day, and the *.m script worksheet on the second day.
+I'd check in at the midpoint of each day for any initial questions, as well as at the end of each day to go over their responses.
+While going through their responses, I would often ask follow-up questions to probe their understanding of the concept or go on tangents.

 ## Course Overview

 ### Week 1: What even is MATLAB?